pypa/hatch/docs/config/environment/advanced.md

 dependency-groups = ["dev"]
 ```

-The `dependency-groups` option specifies which PEP 735 dependency groups to include in the environment's dependencies.
+The `dependency-groups` array specifies which dependency groups to include in the environment's dependencies.
 This is particularly useful for organizing related dependencies and including them in appropriate environments.

 ### Combining with Other Dependencies